 - This group of diagnoses, including Asperger syndrome, is classified as pervasive development disorders (PDD).
-These diagnoses are established on clinical criteria, and no imaging study can confirm the diagnosis. - Comprehensive evaluation for autism might include history, physical exam, audiology evaluation, speech, language, and communication assessment, cognitive and behavioral assessments, and academic assessment. - MRI Brain without and with contrast (CPT[®] 70553) is indicated for ANY of the following: - New or worsening focal neurologic findings documented on a pertinent physical - Loss of developmental milestones and/or regression - PET imaging is considered not medically necessary in the evaluation of individuals with autism spectrum disorders.
+These diagnoses are established on clinical criteria, and no imaging study can confirm the diagnosis. - Comprehensive evaluation for autism might include history, physical exam, audiology evaluation, speech, language, and communication assessment, cognitive and behavioral assessments, and academic assessment. - MRI Brain without and with contrast (CPT[®] 70553) OR MRI Brain without contrast (CPT[®] 70551) is indicated for ANY of the following: - New or worsening cognitive decline or focal neurologic findings documented on a pertinent physical2 - PET imaging is considered not medically necessary in the evaluation of individuals with autism spectrum disorders.